dhthwy/r/README.md

 2. go out on a date
 3. communicate often and privately, at least at first
 4. see eachother often
-5. stand others up at their expense, dismiss their relationship because the other feels 'uncomfortable,' to satisfy the other's needs
+5. stand others up at their expense, dismiss other relationships because your lover feels 'uncomfortable,' to satisfy your lover's needs

 Although I find #5 dubious for long term health and lacking empathy.
 It's been my personal experience that this has made you both very happy.